Search results for

 This chart shows the MDAQS results for the Sennheiser Momentum 4 in Default mode.
 The Timbre score is 4.8, The Distortion score is 3.5, the Immersiveness score is 4.1, and the Overall Score is 4.6.

-The Sennheiser Smart Control app includes an equalizer function that lets you tweak the sound signature.
-The app provides a simple 3-band EQ for quick adjustments, as well as a more detailed equalizer for those who want finer control over specific frequencies.
+The Sennheiser Smart Control app includes an equalizer function that lets you tweak the sound.
+The app provides a simple 5-band EQ for quick adjustments, as well as a guided tuning process if you create a Sennheiser account.
 You can save custom EQ presets within the app for easy access to your preferred sound profiles.

 Sennheiser MOMENTUM 4 Wireless